Hierarchical Bayesian CMB Component Separation with the No-U-Turn Sampler: Diffuse Component Models

 where $A_{\mathrm{s}}$ is the reference synchrotron amplitude, $\nu$ is the observing frequency, $\nu_{0}$ is some reference frequency and $\beta_{\mathrm{s}}$ is the synchrotron spectral index.

 In reality, the synchrotron spectrum is modified by a combination of intrinsic effects, e.g., spectral ageing, along with pixel and beam averaging effects \citep{1969MNRAS.146..221M,2016MNRAS.458.4443H, 2017MNRAS.472.1195C,2018JCAP...04..023R}.
 These complications can be modelled through additional spectral curvature terms in the power-law, or through the moment expansion method presented in \cite{2017MNRAS.472.1195C}.
 However, for the purposes of our validation analysis in this paper it is sufficient to consider a simple power-law model.

-Indeed, analysis in \cite{2019MNRAS.tmp.2372J} showed that experiments such as \textit{LiteBIRD} struggle to constrain synchrotron spectral parameters, with additional low-frequency data being necessary to begin to constrain the synchrotron spectral index.
-This is a common problem for diffuse component modelling in general.
-By introducing more complex and realistic models we place additional demands on our data, requiring improved frequency coverage to constrain the new models.
+Analysis in \cite{2019MNRAS.tmp.2372J} showed that experiments such as \textit{LiteBIRD} struggle to constrain synchrotron spectral parameters, with additional low-frequency data being necessary to begin to constrain the synchrotron spectral index.
+To constrain more complex synchrotron curvature models would require additional low-frequency channels.
+The European Low-Frequency Survey (ELFS) is a proposed experiment, covering frequencies between $6$ and $30\,\mathrm{GHz}$, that would allow us to constrain more complex synchrotron SEDs \citep{jaz2019a, 2019BAAS...51g.111G}.